hazuki0x0/YuzuBrowser/README.md

 ##### Classic theme sample
 For versions prior to version 2.3

+For installation method and specifications, please check the Readme.txt in the archive.

 You should use new theme pack if you are using version 2.3 or later